icons8/pichon-docs/docs/macOS.md

 ### License

 There are both free and paid assets in Pichon.
 Professional users prefer SVG format that provides unlimited scaling and editing.
-In order to download this format you need one of our subscription plans, you can check them out [here]([https://icons8.com/app/macos](https://icons8.com/pricing).
+In order to download this format you need one of our subscription plans, you can check them out [here](https://icons8.com/pricing).

 You can also download and use icons, illustrations and photos without purchasing them if you add attribution.
-More info on how to do this [in Universal Multimedia License Agreement for Icons8](https://intercom.help/icons8-7fb7577e8170/en/articles/5534926-universal-multimedia-license-agreement-for-icons8).
+More info on how to do this [in our Universal Multimedia License Agreement](https://intercom.help/icons8-7fb7577e8170/en/articles/5534926-universal-multimedia-license-agreement-for-icons8).

 Don’t forget to add a link if you’re using our free icons.